haller-group/SSMLearnPy/README.md

     pip install -e .
     ```
 6. You are ready.

+## Disclaimer

+The implementation and the examples are largely based on the Matlab package SSMLearn https://github.com/mattiacenedese/SSMLearn.
+The Python implementation is still under active developement and therefore may contain bugs.
+We apologize for this and welcome any feedback regarding the package.

 ## References
 Please consider to cite this article when using this code: